Phillip Schofield affair: This Morning to air as normal

 Published

-ITV says the flagship show is set to continue "as normal" on Monday and it is not under review.Full Article
+ITV says the flagship show will continue "as normal" on Monday and there are "no plans" to axe it.Full Article

 Published

-ITV says the flagship show is set to continue "as normal" on Monday and it is not under review.Full Article
+ITV says the flagship show will continue "as normal" on Monday and there are "no plans" to axe it.Full Article

+Schofield, 61, quit the programme on Friday in a dramatic statement - admitting an affair with a younger colleague.

 Alison and Dermot were initially criticised by This Morning viewers for their 'insincere' words - but the pair were reportedly..